astriaorg/astria/.github/pull_request_template.md

 Brief background on why these changes were made, ie "why?"

 ## Changes
-- List changes which were made.
+- List changes that were made.

 ## Testing
 How are these changes tested?